 Security Threat Group Management Office

-The Security Threat Group Management Officer (STGMO) proactively identifies and effectively monitors and manages offender groups and their members who pose a threat to the safety and security of the TDCJ staff, offenders, and the public, through targeted intelligence collection and analysis as well as timely dissemination of appropriate information.
+The Security Threat Group Management Office (STGMO) proactively identifies and effectively monitors and manages offender groups and their members who pose a threat to the safety and security of TDCJ units, staff, offenders, and the public, through targeted intelligence collection and analysis as well as timely dissemination of appropriate information.
 STGMO provides oversight, training, and technical support for the unit-level staff who gather information on the activities of security threat group (STG) members.
-STGMO works closely with the Fusion Center by sharing information on STGs and their members.
+STGMO works closely with the Fusion Center by sharing information on security threat groups and their members.

 Gang Renouncement and Disassociation (GRAD) Process